-Changes to renting laws mean that rental providers (landlords) and real estate agents must only offer a property for rent at a fixed price.
+Under the new rental laws, a rental provider (landlord) or agent must only offer a property for rent at a fixed price.

-- advertise a property for rent with a price range, including ‘price plus’-style advertising
+- advertise a property for rent with a price range

 - request or solicit bids for rent.